-Reduced competition.
+Reduced options for local governments and decreased competition in the marketplace.
 Currently, the landfill marketplace in the DFW region is highly competitive.
 The level of competition among landfill owners for waste keeps disposal costs low in the DFW area.
 However, as the number of landfills close and competition decreases, landfill costs can be anticipated to increase.
 Based on TCEQ landfill reports, the weighted average cost of landfill disposal is \$31.50 per ton.
-Using the same methodology for the eastern region of the NCTCOG, the average cost of disposal is \$27.50 per ton.
+19 Using the same methodology for the eastern region of the NCTCOG, the average cost of disposal is \$27.50 per ton.
 There are a number of economic factors that will impact the actual cost of disposal increases due to reduced competition.